 - 74% of consumers say that positive reviews make them trust a local business more*

 Obviously, having citations from as many quality, relevant sources is what you want to strive for.
 But if you have limited bandwidth, our suggestion would be to make sure you are utilizing Google Business to its fullest potential.

 2. Bing Places

-Similar to Google My Business, but definitely less robust, is Bing Places.
+Similar to Google Business Profile, but definitely less robust, is Bing Places.
 The process for claiming and setting up your Bing Places listing is pretty straightforward.
 As with any listing, the most important thing is making sure that your NAP (name, address, phone) information is consistent across all sources.
 As we mention in our Top Business Listing Sites in 2020, the most important thing with Bing Places is seeing if your target market matches the demographic of people who use Bing.

 Facebook is the most used social media platform currently, which makes it an important place to make sure your business is visible on.
 You might even have an “official page” and not know it.
 Do a quick search for your business and if you find that is the case, follow the instructions to claim and manage it.
 Having your business on Facebook lets you connect with potential and current clients in a whole other way as well.
 You have the opportunity to generate reviews on Facebook, as well interact through Facebook posts and Facebook Messenger.
 If you are selling a product or service, taking advantage of “messenger bots” to interact with your customers can not only be extremely efficient from a business management perspective, but it also can provide an exceptional customer experience.